Former LTA deputy group director charged with taking S$1.24 million in bribes, cheating colleagues

 Six individuals and a company were also charged in relation to Foo’s alleged offences.

-Pay Teow Heng, 52, and Pek Lian Guan, 55, of Tiong Seng Contractors were among the six charged on Friday.
+Pay, the director of Tiong Seng Contractors, was among the six charged on Friday.
+The company's managing director, Pek Lian Guan, was also charged.

 Two South Koreans who worked for Daewoo Engineering and Construction were also charged with giving bribes to Foo.